giancarlow333/solar-system-diagrammer/README.md

 To use the application, you need the luminosity of the parent star (where the luminosity of the sun = 1.0), the orbital radius of each planet in AU, and (optionally) the eccentricity of each orbit.
 (If not given, eccentricity of 0, i.e. perfectly circular orbits, are assumed).

+If you are doing a binary system, you also need the separation of the two stars, the eccentricity of their shared orbit, and (optionally) the masses of each star.
+(The program can calculate those based on the luminosity, if you ask it to do so.)
+With all this information, the program calculates "exclusion zones" and displays them on the diagram as navy circles with dashed lines.

+For a circumbinary system, the planets will orbit the system's common barycenter (and both stars), and the exclusion zone shown is the radius within which orbits are *not* stable.
+For a distant binary system, the planets will all orbit the first star specified, and the exclusion zone shown is the radius within which orbits *are* stable.

+Currently, in a distant binary system, you can only put planets around the primary star.

 The scale used in the diagram is 1 pixel = 0.01 AU.

 The habitable zone used is based on the work of Stephen Dole in *Habitable Planets for Man* in 1964 ([PDF](https://www.rand.org/pubs/commercial_books/CB179-1.html)).
 (While dated, I have used these definitions for *years* and the constants are burned into my brain at this point, so I have used them here.)
 Thus, the zone displayed shows an inner limit of 1.9 times the solar insolation received by the Earth, and an outer limit of 0.65 times.
 The limits are calculated as SQRT(luminosity / 1.9) and SQRT(luminosity / 0.65); for our solar system, 0.725 to 1.240 AU.